QCD pressure: renormalization group optimized perturbation theory confronts lattice

-which is equivalent to replacing $g\to \delta g$ and $m \to m(1-\delta)^a$ within a perturbative expansion, here Eq.(\ref{PPT}).
-Next one reexpands in powers of $\delta$, setting $\delta\to 1$ to recover the massless case.
-We stress that $m$ represents a generic variational mass parameter, which can also be seen as an infrared regulator in the originally massless theory\footnote{However the method can easily be generalized to accommodate physical current quark masses.}.
+Implementing the RGOPT involves the following steps (see for more details e.g. \cite{JLalphas,prdCOLD,companion}): 1) first one restores (perturbative) RG invariance of the massive pressure, giving Eq.(\ref{PRGPT}) with Eqs.(\ref{s0def}),(\ref{s1def}) at NLO.
+2) The resulting expression is variationally modified, according to the prescription \cite{JLalphas,prdCOLD}

-The next step is to fix the exponent $a$, introduced in Eq.(\ref{Lint}), whose role is crucial in our framework.
+acting thus in the present case on Eq.(\ref{PRGPT}).
+3) Next one reexpands (\ref{Lint}) in powers of $\delta$, setting $\delta\to 1$ to recover the massless case.
+We stress that $m$ is now an arbitrary variational mass parameter, to be fixed by a sensible prescription explicited below.
+4) At this stage one also needs to fix the exponent $a$ introduced in Eq.(\ref{Lint}), whose role is crucial for RG consistency in our framework.
 Expanding to LO, ${\cal O}(\delta^0)$, and requiring the resulting pressure to satisfy the {\it reduced} (massless) RG equation:

-leads to $a= \gamma_0/(2 b_0)$, in agreement with previous applications, to which the reader is referred for further details~\cite {JLalphas, JLcond, prdCOLD, companion}.
-After setting $\delta=1$ the resulting NLO RGOPT-modified pressure reads
+leads to $a= \gamma_0/(2 b_0)$~\cite {JLalphas,JLcond,prdCOLD}.
+At higher orders, we keep for simplicity the same prescription, which has extra advantages as explained below.
+The resulting NLO RGOPT-modified pressure after steps 1)--4) reads

-At NLO, Eq.(\ref{RGred}) is no longer automatically satisfied, thus giving an independent constraint.
-Accordingly in contrast with OPT/SPT, following \cite{prlphi4,prdphi4,prdCOLD} the remnant $m$ can be fixed in two different manners.
+At NLO, Eq.(\ref{RGred}) with $a=\gamma_0/(2b_0)$ is no longer exactly satisfied, thus giving an independent constraint.
+Accordingly in contrast with OPT/SPT the remnant $m$ can be fixed in two different manners\cite{prlphi4,prdphi4,prdCOLD}.
 Either, from using a standard stationarity criterion\cite{pms}, the mass optimization prescription (MOP):